ddalton-swe/flare-prediction-project/README.md

 9. Area (1 = small, 2 = large)
 10. Area of the largest spot (1 = <=5, 2 = >5)

-## From all these predictors three classes of flares are predicted, which are represented in the last three columns.
+## From all these predictors three classes of flares are predicted, which are represented in the last three columns

 11. C-class flares production by this region in the following 24 hours (common flares)
 12. M-class flares production by this region in the following 24 hours (moderate flares)